-Section-A

-It consist of 4 questions and each question carries 1 mark.
-All questions are compulsory to attempt.
-Total weightage of this section will be 04 Marks
+Section A: It consists of 4 questions and each question carries 1 mark.
+All Questions are compulsory to attempt.
+Total weightage of this section will be 04 Marks.

-Section-B

-It consist of 4 questions and attempt any 2 questions.
+Section B: It consists of 4 Questions and attempt any 2 questions.
 Each question carries 3.5 marks.
-Total weightage of this section will be 07 Marks
+Total weightage of this section will be 07 marks.

-Section-C

-It consist of 4 questions and attempt any 2 questions.
+Section C:It consists of 4 Questions and attempt any 2 questions.
 Each question carries 3.5 marks.
-Total weightage of this section will be 07 Marks
+Total weightage of this section will be 07 marks